 Be Flexible with Your Destinations

 Instead of going to place with an expensive flight, go where it is the cheapest.
-Kayak offers the “Explore tool” which allows you to put in your airport and see what routes have the cheapest fares.
+Kayak offers the “Explore tool” that allows you to put in your airport and see what routes have the cheapest fares.
+Google Flights also has a similar (and better) feature.
 If you are flexible with where you want to go (i.e. anywhere but home), this is a great way to start researching where to go.
 Other sites that have similar search tools: Whichbudget.com, Skyscanner.com

 Fly to Secondary Airports with Budget Carriers